Interview by Deborah Crooks, Alameda-based musician and writer – March, 2018.

 The other place where I see writers getting stuck has to do with expectations.
 Writing is not a short term commitment.
 It requires dedication and the willingness to immerse yourself in a project and be patient; to try one thing, and then try something else.
 There are a lot of books out there that say “this is how to write your memoir in six weeks,” or “follow these ten easy steps and you’ll have a novel in a month.”
 When it doesn’t work out that way, we think there’s something wrong, that we’ve made some big mistake or we’re not good writers.
 This can be very misleading.
 Writing is not a sprint, it’s a marathon.

-Speaking of marathons, you work with writers of all ages and abilities, but have gravitated toward specializing in working with writers over 50.
+Speaking of marathons, you work with writers of all ages and abilities, but have gravitated towards working with writers over 50.
 Can you talk more about that?

-I began working with adults over 50 after teaching younger writers for many years.
-When we’re in our 20s, 30s and 40s, we’re usually focused on outer goals.
-We’re thinking about careers, about finding a partner, maybe starting a family, about forging an identity in the world.
+I began working with adults over fifty after teaching younger writers for many years.
+When we’re in our twenties, thirties and forties, we’re usually focused on outer goals.
+We’re thinking about careers, finding a partner, maybe starting a family, about forging an identity in the world.
 Then around 50 or 60, a subtle change begins to happen.
 There’s a reckoning that takes place.
 We’ve accumulated all this life experience and we want to understand what it’s been about.
 The quest is more about meaning.
 Memoir is an ideal medium in which to explore this.

 One thing I love about working with writers over 50 is the sense of community that develops.
 A deep level of sharing takes place in memoir workshops.
 People are writing about significant moments in their lives – it’s the opposite of cocktail party conversation.
 A sense of camaraderie grows over time and meaningful bonds are forged.
 It’s pure joy to watch this happen.